wesley7137/exo-cortex/device/DEVICE_README.md

-Based on the form factor shown in the images you provided, let's outline the detailed components and their technical specifications for creating the ExoCortex device.
-The design will incorporate sleek and compact hardware to ensure comfort and unobtrusiveness, similar to the example headset.
-Below are the key hardware components:
+DEVICE_README.md (Updated for New Form Factor)

+Project Summary
+The ExoCortex device is designed to function as a wearable AI peripheral that acts as a second brain by storing interactions, serving as a knowledge base, and functioning as a memory bank.
+This AI system includes a local assistant interface with users via voice commands.
+The peripheral is designed to be worn around the ear, featuring a sleek and minimalistic design for user comfort and seamless integration.
+Device Overview:

+Form Factor:
+The new form factor closely resembles a slim and ergonomic open-ear headset design (as in the images), allowing the device to be worn comfortably for long periods.
+The main body will house the electronics, including the ESP32 board, battery, microphone, and camera.
+The design allows the camera to face forward while the components are evenly distributed for balance and comfort.

+Main Components:

-1. ESP32 Board (Main Processing Unit)
+    ESP32 Board (Main Processing Unit):

-    Model: ESP32-WROOM-32 (or equivalent)
+        Model: ESP32-WROOM-32
-    Dimensions: ~25.5mm x 18mm (for the compact model)
+        Dimensions: 25.5mm x 18mm
         Weight: ~4g
-    Key Specs:
+        Specs:
-        Dual-core processor (Xtensa LX6)
+            Dual-core Xtensa LX6 processor
-        WiFi and Bluetooth capability (integrated WiFi 802.11 b/g/n and Bluetooth v4.2 BR/EDR and BLE) GPIO pins for peripheral integration
+            Integrated WiFi 802.11 b/g/n and Bluetooth v4.2 BR/EDR/BLE
+            GPIO pins for peripheral integration
             Voltage supply: 3.3V

-    Connections:
-        Power connection (3.3V regulator)
-        GPIO pins for I2S microphone, camera, etc.
-        SPI, I2C interfaces for connecting external sensors or devices.
+    Placement:
+    The ESP32 will be housed in the rear portion of the headset, near the curved section behind the ear for secure placement.
+The board will be placed vertically to reduce the device’s width.

+    Camera (Wide-Angle, Forward-Facing):
+        Model: OV2640 (with a wide-angle lens)
+        Dimensions: ~9mm x 9mm
+        Specs:
+            2MP resolution (1600x1200)
+            160-degree wide-angle view
+            Interface: SCCB
+            Output formats: JPEG, YUV, RGB
+        Lens Placement:
+        The camera will be flush-mounted on the side of the earpiece, facing forward to capture the user’s viewpoint.

+    Microphone (Digital Audio Input):
-2. Adafruit I2S MEMS Microphone (SPH0645LM4H)
+        Model: Adafruit I2S MEMS Microphone (SPH0645LM4H)

-    Model: SPH0645LM4H (already on hand)
-    Dimensions: ~6mm x 3mm x 1mm
+        Dimensions: 6mm x 3mm x 1mm
-    Key Specs:
+        Specs:
-        Interface: I2S (digital audio interface)
+            I2S (digital audio) interface
             Supply voltage: 1.8V – 3.3V
-        Sensitivity: -26 dBFS
-        Low power consumption
             Frequency response: 100 Hz – 10 kHz
-        Connection to ESP32 via I2S interface

-3. Camera (Wide Angle)

-    Model: OV2640 (with a wide-angle lens)
-    Dimensions: ~9mm x 9mm (camera module)
-    Key Specs:
-        Resolution: 2MP (1600x1200)
-        Wide-angle: ~160 degrees field of view
-        Interface: SCCB (Serial Camera Control Bus)
-        Voltage supply: 2.5V - 3.0V
-        Output formats: JPEG, YUV, RGB
-        Can be connected via ESP32’s camera interface Lens module: Wide-angle lens to capture more of the surroundings while being worn on the ear.
+        Placement:
+        The microphone will be integrated into the body of the headset, placed near the front for clear audio capture, with the port facing downward or sideways to minimize noise interference.

-4. Battery (Power Supply)
+    Battery (Power Supply):

-    Model: Li-ion rechargeable battery (small form factor)
+        Model: Lithium-ion rechargeable battery
-    Capacity: ~200mAh to 500mAh (depending on space available)
+        Capacity: 300-500mAh (based on space availability)
         Voltage: 3.7V nominal
-    Dimensions: ~25mm x 30mm x 4mm (smallest size possible)
+        Dimensions: 25mm x 30mm x 4mm
-    Weight: ~4g – 8g
-    Connections:
-        Voltage regulator to step down to 3.3V for ESP32 and other peripherals

-5. Headset Enclosure Design

-    Material: Lightweight plastic or composite (to match the example)
-    Dimensions:
-        Primary body containing ESP32, microphone, and battery: approximately ~60mm x 25mm x 15mm (behind the ear) Extension piece containing the camera facing forward: adjustable depending on the design, should not extend more than ~15mm from the ear
-    Weight Distribution:
-        Balance between the rear part (battery and ESP32) and the forward part (camera and sensors) to maintain comfort and prevent discomfort over long periods.

-6. Buttons and Connectivity Ports

-    Buttons:
-        Power button: Small tactile button (2-3mm diameter) for turning the device on and off.
-        Volume control (if necessary): Small side buttons for adjusting microphone input levels or interaction settings.
-    Charging Port:
-        USB-C or Micro-USB port (for charging the internal battery and possibly data communication).
+        Placement:
+        The battery will be housed in the rear part of the headset, curving behind the ear for optimal weight distribution.
+The USB-C charging port will be discreetly placed for easy access.

-7. Speaker or Bone Conduction Audio Output
+    Audio Output (Optional Bone Conduction):

-    Model: Bone conduction transducer (optional if integrating audio output)
+        Model: Bone conduction transducer (if integrating audio)
-    Dimensions: ~20mm x 10mm x 5mm
+        Dimensions: 20mm x 10mm x 5mm
-    Power: Connected to one of the ESP32’s GPIO for control
-    Mounting: Integrated into the behind-the-ear section of the housing, similar to bone conduction headsets.

-General Placement in the Design:

-    Main Body (Behind Ear):
-        ESP32 Board
-        Battery
+        Placement:
+        If required, the bone conduction transducer will be placed near the bottom portion of the ear hook, allowing sound to be transmitted directly to the user’s ear.

+Device Design:

+    Earpiece Enclosure Design:
+        The enclosure is streamlined to fit behind the ear, with smooth curves to match the shape of the head and ear.
+        Materials: Lightweight plastic or composite materials for durability and comfort.
+        Weight: The total weight of the device will be kept under 50g to ensure it remains light and wearable for extended periods.

+    Forward-Facing Camera:
+        The camera module will be embedded on the side of the earpiece near the top, allowing a clear forward-facing view for data capture.
+        The camera will sit flush with the housing, minimizing protrusions and maintaining the sleek aesthetic.

-        Microphone (I2S)
+    Microphone Port:
-        Power Button and Charging Port
-        Optional: Audio transducer (for bone conduction)

-    Forward Facing Part (Near Temple):
-        Camera Module (OV2640)

-    Ear Hook:
-        Simple plastic extension to provide secure fit around the ear.

-This layout ensures that the main processing components, power supply, and controls are kept close to the ear for easy access, while the camera is positioned forward-facing without being intrusive or heavy.
-The form factor remains sleek, like the example headset, while incorporating all necessary functionality.

-ChatGPT can make mistakes.
-Check important info.
+        A small opening in the housing near the front will be added for the microphone.
+The port will be optimized for sound capture while minimizing wind or external noise.

+    USB-C Port:
+        The USB-C charging port will be located on the inner part of the rear housing, allowing easy access for charging while keeping it hidden from the external view.

+Hardware Components:

+    ESP32 Placement: Inside the rear housing of the earpiece, with connections routed internally to the camera and microphone.
+    Camera Slot: Flush mount on the side, no more than 9mm protrusion.
+    Microphone Port: Discreet port near the front to capture clear sound.
+    Battery Compartment: Positioned behind the ear for weight distribution.
+    Charging Port: USB-C or micro-USB near the back of the device for easy charging.